Teaching in RB

 We have a sensory room with a variety of equipment to help children manage their sensory needs.
 There are a number of sensory resources in class as well, including weighted toys, ear defenders, fidget toys and a dark room with teddies and soft toys inside it.

 Fine and gross motor skills

 Many children with an autism diagnosis have undeveloped fine and gross motor skills.
-We use a variety of techniques to support children in this area and we teach this in a specific OT lesson every Monday afternoon as well as reinforcing it throughout the school week.
+We use a variety of techniques to support children in this area and we teach this in a specific OT lesson every week as well as reinforcing it throughout the school week.
 Examples of support we give include handwriting, sensory circuits and trying a wide variety of foods that require children to eat in different ways.
 The school is also supported by an outside occupational therapist.

 Social and life skills

 Every morning we have an emotional regulations session where we discuss children’s feelings and situations, where the children may feel a range of emotions.
 We also teach the children how to recognise how other people are and might be feeling.
-Life skills is timetabled every Wednesday on the timetable and as part of this we teach real life things that they may need to do including dressing, using money and communication skills such as turn taking, waiting, giving eye contact, listening, sitting and sharing.
+Life skills is timetabled and as part of this we teach real life things that they may need to do including dressing, using money and communication skills such as turn taking, waiting, giving eye contact, listening, sitting and sharing.
 Children also take part in swimming sessions, cooking, PE, music lessons and a variety of visits in the local and wider community.
 They are additionally taught and provided with opportunities to practice everyday skills like looking after ourselves, making friends, staying safe and learning about the wider world.